Cherie Johnson is joining Soleil Moon Frye in reprising her original role in the “Punky Brewster” revival.

 Johnson will once again play Cherie, Punky’s (Frye) best friend since they were kids.
 NBCU gives this character description: “To ‘Punky’s’ kids, she’s ‘Aunt Cherie.’
 Her life-long friendship with ‘Punky’ inspired her to become a social worker, helping orphaned kids.”

-On the multicamera/hybrid continuation of the 80s sitcom about a bright young girl raised by a foster dad, Punky (Frye) is now a single mother of three trying to get her life back on track when she meets a young girl who reminds her a lot of her younger self.
+The pilot hails from UCP and Universal Television.
+In the revival, a multicamera continuation of the original story of a bright young raised by a foster dad, Punky (Frye) is now a single mother of three trying to get her life back on track when she meets a young girl who reminds her a lot of her younger self, according to NBCU.

 The pilot is written and executive produced by Steve and Jim Armogida (“School of Rock,” “Grounded For Life”).
 Frye will also serve as executive producer along with original series creator David Duclon (“Punky Brewster,” “Family Matters,” “Silver Spoons”) and Jimmy Fox (“The Arrangement,” “United Shades of America”) of Main Event Media.

 Johnson followed her role on the original “Punky Brewster” with a co-starring role on the 90s sitcom “Family Matters.”
 She’s also had recurring roles in “The Parkers” and “Days of Our Lives” and is an author of five novels.
 She has a podcast called “Cherie’s World” in which she discusses her adventures of motherhood.

 Read original story ‘Punky Brewster': Cherie Johnson to Reprise Original Role in Revival At TheWrap